504 - Gateway timeout #

 • As the http message description says if the Gateway doesn’t receive the response after a stipulated time, the http-request is timed out and it responds the same to the caller.

-• If the the service is behind gateway it leads to 504-Gateway timeout
+• If the the service is behind gateway/proxy-service it leads to 504-Gateway timeout

 • 504-Gateway Timeout